TheArturthur/CoppermindScraper/Cosmere/Vin.md

 #### Kelsier's Crew
 Vin joins Kelsier's crew and begins her Mistborn training with him.
 In her first practical lesson with Kelsier, they venture outside the city walls and are picked up in a carriage by [[Sazed\|Sazed]], who takes them to [[Fellise\|Fellise]], where Vin is tutored by him as it is decided that she will infiltrate the noble court on their behalf.
 She contributes to the plan by supplying a method to infiltrate the Steel Ministry from her old crew: Theron's fake canal convoys.
 During the meeting, Ham interrupts, reporting that the Ministry found Camon's lair, where Milev and his crew had continued to operate.
-The crew move to investigate the lair, wherein Vin's old crew mates has been butchered by an Inquisitor.
-Finding the former crewleader hung from a hook in the streets, the crew realize that the Inquisitors must still be on Vin's trail after Camon's last scam.
+The crew moves to investigate the lair, wherein Vin's old crew mates have been butchered by an Inquisitor.
+Finding the former crew leader hung from a hook in the streets, the crew realizes that the Inquisitors must still be on Vin's trail after Camon's last scam.

   With <<Elend\|Elend>> as Valette
 #### The House War